GraphMend: Code Transformations for Fixing Graph Breaks in PyTorch 2: GraphMend Compiler Technique

-Python I/O functions such as Printing/logging/issuing warnings will result in a graph break.
-An example for this is shown in Figure~\ref{fig:stat_break} as there is a debug print statement in the middle of the function.
-If we can defer \texttt{print} statement to the end of the function, then we can avoid graph breaks as shown in Figure~\ref{fig:stat_fix}.

-These graph-fixing techniques are simple and straightforward: by applying source-level transformations, we can often avoid graph breaks.
-However, TorchDynamo traces at the bytecode level, which prevents it from leveraging such transformations and leads to unnecessary graph breaks.
-For example, consider Figure~\ref{fig:branch-subfigures}.
-The function in Figure~\ref{fig:branch-code} uses an explicit if–else block, while the function in Figure~\ref{fig:branch-code-other} omits the else and relies on a fall-through return.
-Although the two versions differ syntactically, both compile to the same bytecode shown in Figure~\ref{fig:branch-bytecode}.
-Because TorchDynamo operates purely on bytecode, it cannot distinguish between these semantically equivalent but syntactically distinct patterns.

-Similarly, logging operations introduce host I/O into the forward pass.
-Because it is unsafe to alter such effects directly at the bytecode level, TorchDynamo also treats these sites as graph breaks.
-In both cases, the limitation stems from relying solely on bytecode-level semantics captured just-in-time.

-To address this, we implement a compilation technique that analyzes and transforms programs at a higher-level IR.
-By operating on high-level IR, we preserve structural information lost in bytecode, enabling more sophisticated analyses and safe source-to-source rewrites that remove graph breaks before execution.
-This implementation of the technique is shown in Figure~\ref{fig:compiler} which is elaborated in the rest of this section.
+In this section, we introduce our compiler technique \textsc{GraphMend}, which automates these code transformations using AST level analyses and transformations, to eliminate graph breaks, while maintaining semantic equivalency.
+The implementation of this technique is shown in Figure~\ref{fig:compiler}, which is elaborated in the rest of this section.